OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Are There Rules about What I Can Do on the Evernote Service?

 Yes.
 Your use of the Service must be in accordance with these Terms.
 When it comes to your use of the Service, you agree that you are responsible for your own conduct and all conduct under your account.
 This means all Content – such as text, images, software, videos and anything else you can think of, no matter what the form or technical structure (collectively, “Content”) – created, transmitted, stored or displayed in your account, is your sole responsibility as the person who created the Content or introduced it into the Service.
 This applies whether the Content is kept private, shared or transmitted using the Service or any third party application or services integrated with the Evernote service.
 Our User Guidelines provide more specific details regarding prohibited conduct on the Service.
 If we find that any shared Content in your account violates our Terms of Service (including by violating another person’s intellectual property rights), we reserve the right to un-share or take down such content.

 Will Evernote Employees Look at My Content?

 Your privacy in your Content is a paramount concern for us, and we hope that Evernote employees never need to examine anyone’s Content.
 However, there are limited circumstances in which we may have the need to review part or all of your Content, as discussed in our Privacy Policy.

 Will Anyone Else See My Content?

 Except as described here and in our Privacy Policy, unless you elect to enable others to view or have access to the Content you submit to the Service, no one else should see your Content without your consent.
 Of course, if you share your Account Information with another person, or if you elect to use any of the Service’s sharing or collaboration features to share Content (“Collaboration Features”), then the shared Content would no longer be private to you.
 For example, by publishing or sharing any portion of your Content by placing it into one or more Shared Notebooks, or sending a Note to another, then you would be enabling each of those permitted users of a Shared Notebook or recipient of the Notes or Account Information to access, use, display, perform, distribute and modify your Content (subject to any understandings or agreements you and such users may work out without Evernote’s involvement).
 In addition, Evernote enables you to use a variety of third party services and applications that interact with the Service and your Content, and you should review the access rights you provide to those services or applications, as you may enable them to access or extract your Content through your agreements with those parties.
 More information on the nature of these permissions may be found here.

 I’m Guessing Evernote Has Some Rights Relating to the Service?

 We do.
 They’re described here:

-Content Rights.
+CONTENT RIGHTS.

 While you own the Content you store within the Evernote service (subject to third party rights), you acknowledge and agree that Evernote (and our licensors) own(s) all legal right, title and interest in and to the Service, including, without limitation, all software comprising a part of the Service that is hosted on Evernote’s servers and all Evernote software deployed by you or a third party to enable capturing of Content originating outside the Service, such as Evernote Scannable, Evernote Clearly, Evernote Web Clipper, Skitch, Penultimate, the Site Memory widget or any of the Evernote software applications for compatible computing devices that enable access and use of the Service through such device (the “Evernote Software”).

-Intellectual Property Rights.
+INTELLECTUAL PROPERTY RIGHTS.

 In agreeing to these Terms, you also agree that the rights in the Service and Evernote Software, including all intellectual property rights, such as trademarks, patents, designs and copyrights, are protected by one or more of copyright, trademark, patent, trade secret and other laws, regulations and treaties, in addition to these Terms and any Separate Agreement.
 In particular, you agree to not modify, create derivative works of, decompile or otherwise attempt to extract source code from any Evernote Software, unless you are expressly permitted to do so under an open source license, we give you express written permission or you are otherwise legally permitted to do so notwithstanding this prohibition.

-Right to Modify the Service.
+RIGHT TO MODIFY THE SERVICE.

 We retain the right, in our sole discretion, to implement new elements as part of and/or ancillary to the Service, including changes that may affect the previous mode of operation of the Evernote service or Evernote Software.
 We expect that any such modifications will enhance the overall Service, but it is possible that you may not agree with us.
 We also reserve the right to establish limits to the nature or size of storage available to you, the number of transmissions, the ability to send or receive email messages, the nature or size of any index or library information, the nature of, or your continued ability to access or distribute, your Content and other data, and impose other limitations at any time, with or without notice.
 For example, if you use Evernote Basic, you will not enjoy all of the benefits provided to subscribers of Evernote Plus, Evernote Premium or Evernote Business.

 You also acknowledge that a variety of Evernote actions may impair or prevent you from accessing your Content or using the Service at certain times and/or in the same way, for limited periods or permanently, and agree that Evernote has no responsibility or liability as a result of any such actions or results, including, without limitation, for the deletion of, or failure to make available to you, any Content.
 You agree that we shall not be liable to you or to any third party for any modification, suspension or discontinuance of any part of the Service.
 However, if you are a subscriber for Evernote Plus, Evernote Premium, Evernote Business or another paid version of the Service (each a “Paid Service”) and find that any such modifications or interruption of the Paid Service adversely affects you, you may notify our Customer Support team, explain the adverse impact the modification has created and, if you desire, request a termination of your Paid Service.
 Upon receipt of any such request, we will endeavor to promptly remedy the adverse impact caused by the modification, extend the duration of your Paid Service subscription for a period of time equal to the interruption and/or refund a portion of your Paid Service subscription fee equal to the remaining unused term of the Paid Service subscription, as we determine appropriate.

-Right to Engage Third Parties.
+RIGHT TO ENGAGE THIRD PARTIES.

 Evernote engages certain affiliates or other third parties (“Service Providers”) to provide technical or other services relating to all or part of the Service, or perform certain functions associated with the operation of the Evernote Market, and you hereby agree that such involvement by these Service Providers is acceptable.
 In addition, Evernote may contract with third party resellers of the Evernote Plus, Premium or Business versions of the Service and/or products in the Evernote Market, and payment processors to enable payments in your local currency and payment systems.
 Please see our Privacy Policy to understand the extent to which any affiliate or third party may have access to your account information or contents and our Commercial Terms to understand our relationship with any Market Seller (as that term is defined in our Commercial Terms), reseller or payment processor.

-Right to Use Third-Party Software.
+RIGHT TO USE THIRD-PARTY SOFTWARE.

 Evernote may from time to time include as part of the Service and Evernote Software computer software supplied by third parties which is utilized by permission of the respective licensors and/or copyright holders on the terms provided by such parties.
 We provide information about some of this third party software here and within the particular Evernote Software.
 Evernote expressly disclaims any warranty or other assurance to you regarding such third party software.

-Right to Update Our Software.
+RIGHT TO UPDATE OUR SOFTWARE.

 In connection with any modification of the Service, Evernote may automatically download software updates on your computers and devices from time to time with the intention of improving, enhancing, repairing and/or further developing the Service.
 Evernote will endeavor to provide you with the option of whether or not to install the update. however, in certain circumstances (e.g., security risks), Evernote may require you to install the update to continue accessing the Service.
 In all cases, you agree to permit Evernote to deliver these updates to you (and you to receive them) as part of your use of the Service.